chakra-ui/panda/website/pages/docs/migration/stitches.md

 - Panda supports design tokens and themes.
 - Panda supports all the variants of nested selectors (attribute, class, pseudo, descendant, child, sibling selectors and more).
 It also requires the use of the `&` to chain selectors.

+Below are some of the differences between the two libraries.

 ## css function

 In Stitches, the `css` function is used to author both regular style objects and variant style objects.